anacmota/FRET-FISH/README.md

 The cell cycle analysis is presented in the scripts G1_G2_FRET_distribution.m and in G1_G2_M_FRET_boxplot.m .
 In the first script shows the FRET probability distribution and the second script shows the boxplots for G1 High Hoechst, G1 Low Hoechst, G2 and M cell cycle phases.
 The data used for these analysis is in the folder "data".

+The lamina distance influence in the chromatin density analysis is presented in the script Lamina_distance_boxplot.m .
+The output figure shows boxplot distributions of FRET efficiency for each concentric layer of the nucleus in relation to the lamina.
+The data used for this analysis is in the folder "data".

 The analysis of the correlations in between the orthogonal techniques: FRET-FISH, ATAC-seq and Hi-C are shown in the script FRET_ATAC_HiC_corr.m .
 The data used for this analysis is in the folder "data".